 That evening, Turnus decides to fight Aeneas one-on-one for Lavinia and the kingdom.
 Unfortunately, the next day, when they are about to fight their duel, the nymph Juturna (Turnus's sister) provokes one of the Italians to throw a spear at the Trojans, starting a new battle.
 After much fighting, Aeneas finally comes head-to-head with Turnus and wounds him with his spear.
 As Turnus begs for mercy, Aeneas considers sparing him – until he sees that Turnus is wearing a belt he stole from Pallas.
 Enraged, Aeneas kills Turnus with his sword.

 The documents below are: 1.
-A Powerpoint presentation on VIRGIL AND THE AENEID(this is in three sections because of restrictions on uploads) 2.
+A Powerpoint presentation on VIRGIL AND THE AENEID(this is in two sections because of restrictions on upload size) 2.
 The prescribed text itself with macrons and English summaries of each section 3.
 A Powerpoint on the Trojan War and Aeneas.
-5. A summary of the plot of the Aeneid in the form of a spoof Facebook page.
-6. A selection of illustrations of the story, in particular the departure from Troy, in ancient and later artworks (a PDF file designed by a teacher to accompany the Oxford Latin Course)
+4. A summary of the plot of the Aeneid in the form of a spoof Facebook page.
+5. A selection of illustrations of the story, in particular the departure from Troy, in ancient and later artworks (a PDF file designed by a teacher to accompany the Oxford Latin Course) 6.
+Texts and detailed notes (including vocabulary help) for the Book II extracts 7.
+Texts, translation and detailed notes (including vocabulary help) for the Book II extracts 8.
+Kline's line-by-line translation of the entire poem into English prose.
+9. An introduction to the metre of the poem, the dactylic hexameter.

 The best edition of the text for IGCSE readers is Peter Jones' recently published Reading Virgil, which includes the full text of Books I and II of the poem with extensive introductory material and notes with special help for vocabulary.
 I will be drawing on it and older work for handouts I will be producing but it would be worth students looking at the book themselves.
 A preview is available on Amazon, though for actual purchase Bookdepository is cheaper as this site does not charge for delivery.